CPK Insurance

 • Commercial auto policies must meet Rhode Island minimum liability limits of $25,000/$50,000/$25,000.

-• Rhode Island requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how excavation firms document coverage for rented yards, offices, or storage space.
+• Most commercial leases in Rhode Island require proof of general liability coverage, which can affect how excavation firms document coverage for rented yards, offices, or storage space.

 • The Rhode Island Department of Business Regulation oversees insurance matters, so quote requests should align with state rules and carrier filings.